sesem738/Blind-Brigade/README.md

 # Blind-Brigade

-This is a Multi-Agent Reinforcement Learning Project using Isaac Sim
+This is a Multi-Agent Reinforcement Learning Project using Gazebo